solliancenet/microsoft-postgresql-developer-guide/05_AI/05_04_Responsible_AI.md

 - Providing instructions or encouraging self-harm or harm to certain groups.
 - Hateful or demeaning content.
-- Guiding planning any type of attack or violent acts.
+- Guiding planning of any type of attack or violent acts.
 - Providing instructions on how to find illegal content or commit illegal acts.
 - Displaying sexually explicit content.